skip to content

 2e5

-Now we can fit the spectrum using the same model that we used when making it, though we should first set the initial values to something reasonable.
+Returning our attention to the simulated MOS1 spectrum, we can fit it using the same model that we used when making it, though we should first reset the initial values.
 We are not grouping the data and there is no background, so we will use cstat for the fit statistic and pchi for the test statistic.
 We can verify the new settings with the "show param" command.

 ignore **-0.2 12.0-**